Are you interested in AI? 🔎 Discover our AI training courses.

-We use the social network LinkedIn to provide users with information and/or to communicate with them.
+We use the social networks LinkedIn, Mastodon and BlueSky to provide users with information and/or to communicate with them.
 Below you will find information on how personal data is processed when you visit our company pages on social media networks.

 I. Contact Details